D076/books-storage-laravel/README.md

 ```

 To access the admin panel register new user and change on "User" table in your db field "role" to "0".

+You can to log in via api through 'api/login', and use authorization with bearer token.